tsedio/tsed-vitepress-theme/docs/tutorials/passport.md

 ### Discord Auth

 Discord passport gives an example to refresh the token.
-To do that you have to create a new Strategy and register with the refresh function from `passport-oauth2-refresh` module.
+To do that, you have to create a new Strategy and register with the refresh function from `passport-oauth2-refresh` module.

 Here is the JavaScript code: